dnsimple/dnsimple-developer/content/v2/certificates.markdown

 ### Signature algorithm

-By default, a certificate will be signed using `ECC` keys, but `RSA` can be used as well if your specific scenario required it.
+By default, a certificate uses `ECDSA` signature algorithm, but `RSA` can be used as well if your specific scenario required it.

 ### Parameters